Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 I remember thinking for the first time in my life two very important things with team building:

-- Holy crap, I just hired someone better than me
+- Holy crap, SHE IS better than me

 - This is awesome!